Skip to content

 • Calendar that doesn’t do much…

-The AI panel (called sidebarLeft) is a panel where you can use LLMs with your API keys.
+The AI assistant is a tab where you can use LLMs with your API keys.

-Note: Sleex is not affiliated with any of the providers included in the sidebarLeft.
+Note: Sleex is not affiliated with any of the model providers included in the AI assistant.

 On the desktop, you can find: